mkosir/typescript-style-guide/README.md

 ## Functions

-Since React components and hooks are also functions, convention that takes a lot of good parts from basic functional programming concepts should be followed as much as possible.
+Since React components and hooks are also functions, a lot of basic concepts from functional programming applies.
+Conventions should be followed as much as possible:

 - Function should have single responsibility.
 - Function should be stateless where the same input arguments return same value every single time.
 - Function should accept at least one argument and return data.
 - Function should not have side effects, but be pure.
 It's implementation should not modify or access variable value outside its local environment (global state, fetching etc.).
 - To keep function readable and easily extensible for the future (adding/removing args), strive to have single object as the function arg, instead of multiple args.
-  As exception this not applies when having only one primitive single arg (simple functions e.g. isNumber(value), implementing currying etc.).
+  As exception this not applies when having only one primitive single arg (e.g. simple functions isNumber(value), implementing currying etc.).

   ```ts
   // ❌ Avoid having multiple arguments